Underfire Zuma vows action on Nigeria church tragedy

 A multi-storey hotel linked to controversial preacher and televangelist TB Joshua collapsed on Friday, but it was Tuesday before Zuma announced any South African fatalities.

-An advance team of 10 disaster management personnel, including doctors, only flew to Lagos on Wednesday, when hopes of finding survivors had dimmed.
+An advance team of 10 disaster management personnel, including doctors, only flew to Lagos on Wednesday, when hopes of finding remaining survivors had dimmed.

 Almost a week after the collapse, doubts remain over the final toll.